Treats infections. Belongs to a class of drugs called antibiotics.

 - Store in a refrigerator.
 Do not freeze.
 Take it out of the refrigerator an hour before the time for your next dose and allow it to warm to room temperature in a clean, dry place.

 - If you see particles in the solution, You should not use it.

 - If you have your treatments at home, you should be given a special container for the used needles.
 Keep it where children or pets cannot reach it.

 - Keep all medicine out of the reach of children.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are taking a diuretic (water pills) or any other antibiotic medicine.
+- Make sure your doctor knows if you are taking erythromycin before you take this medicine.